zzzprojects/docs/learndapper.com/pages/bulk-operations/bulk-insert.md

 ## Dapper BulkInsert

 The **Dapper Plus** `BulkInsert` method is a great way to insert multiple data rows into an existing table quickly.
-It is an easy-to-use method that takes a list of objects or records and performs a bulk inserts into a database.
+It is an easy-to-use method that takes a list of objects or records and performs a bulk insert into a database.

  - It makes `BulkInsert` an extremely efficient way to add data into a database in C#.
  - It dramatically reduces the amount of code needed and minimizes chances for errors.